 Therefore, the monks of the Saint-Sixtus Abbey requested the aid of Brother Thomas, brewer of Westmalle Abbey.
 He initially informed them that only some minor adjustments were needed.
 Eventually the cooperation between the monks of Westvleteren and Brother Thomas resulted in a thorough re-engineering of the brewing and fermentation process.

 A new brewing method

-A new brewing method Until 1976 the Saint-Sixtus Abbey used a coolship and the wort was exposed to the open air and its micro-organisms.
-In 1976 the coolship was replaced by a closed wort cooler and a yeast room with six open yeast barrels, having the possibility of being separately cooled, were built.
-The same year a laboratory was built allowing the production’s quality to be monitored accurately.
+Until 1976 the Saint-Sixtus Abbey used a coolship and the wort was exposed to the open air and its micro-organisms.
+In 1976 the coolship was replaced by a closed wort cooler.
+A fermentation room with six open fermenting tanks, that can be cooled separately, was built.
+The in-house laboratory allows to monitor accurately the quality of the beers.

-Since the open stainless steel yeast barrels came into operation liquid yeast from the Trappist brewery of Westmalle was added to the wort.
+Since the open stainless steel fermenting tanks came into operation, yeast now solely from the Trappist brewery of Westmalle, is added to the wort.

 The fermentation itself takes about 7 days.
 During this period the monks accurately monitor all aspects of the fermentation process (temperature, degree of acidity and fermentation…).

 Subsequently the beer undergoes a second fermentation.
 During this process the remaining sugars ferment.
 The beer becomes clearer, and the taste refines.
 The process takes 5 to 12 weeks, depending on the type of beer.